39 Reasons You Should Be Using WordPress for Your Online Presence

-Concern: Will I be able to add content, images and pages on my own?
+Concern: Will I be able to add content, images, and pages on my own?

 Yes, absolutely!
 As a matter of fact, WordPress makes that super easy for you.
 If you can create a text document in Microsoft Word, you can create a formatted post in WordPress.
-No coding or tweaking required.
+No coding or tweaking is required.
 Using WordPress to add text content is as easy as using your favorite text editor.

 The same goes for uploading images.
 If you have ever uploaded an image to Facebook or Instagram, and who hasn’t, you will be able to upload and add images to your WordPress posts and pages.

-If you want to go all out and actually add new pages, or tweak existing pages to your liking, WordPress page builders can help you without needing to know a single line of code.
+If you want to go all out and actually add new pages or tweak existing pages to your liking, WordPress page builders can help you without needing to know a single line of code.
 So go knock yourself out.
 It’s your WordPress website after all!

 Concern: Can I upload my own video or other multimedia files?

-Once again, using WordPress allows you to easily integrate video either by uploading your own, or by adding embeddable code through the HTML areas.
+Once again, using WordPress allows you to easily integrate video either by uploading your video or by adding embeddable code through the HTML areas.
 You can also add audio files, imagery, and other forms of media to keep people interested and browsing your site.

 Immediate Content Publishing